Below we describe how easy it is to install an FWCloud system and how we can have it fully operational in a matter of just a few minutes.

 We are going to download FWCloud-Installer directly from GitHub using the curl command, therefore, we have to make sure that it is installed in our server.
 For example, for Linux Ubuntu and Debian distributions, this is the command that we have to use in order to install the curl command if we don’t already have it installed.

 Next we can run the following commands string to run FWCloud-Installer:

 $ curl -k -s https://raw.githubusercontent.com/soltecsis/fwcloud-installer/main/fwcloud-installer.sh -o ./fwcloud-installer.sh && sudo bash ./fwcloud-installer.sh && rm -f ./fwcloud-installer.sh

 FWCloud-Installer will start the installation process, during which it will carry out various checks to verify that our system meets all the requirements to install FWCloud, install the necessary packages, create the database, carry out the necessary configurations, generate self-signed TLS certificates, etc.

 The script will ask us some questions in case we want to customize our installation.
-For example, if it does not already exist, the database engine to install (MySQL or MariaDB), the installation directory, etc.
+For example, if our sever is behind a web proxy, if we want to use TLS certificates, etc.